Equations in virtually abelian groups: languages and growth: Solution languages in virtually abelian groups

+\begin{cor} The \(\#\)-joined solution languages to systems of equations in virtually abelian groups are EDT0L. \end{cor}

-\begin{rmk} Theorem \ref{theorem:VAtwist} uses the normal form defined by writing an element of a virtually abelian group as a product of a word in the finite-index free abelian normal subgroup, written in standard normal form, with an element of the (finite) transversal for that subgroup.
-Whilst changing the generating set (and using the same normal form with respect to the new generating set) will not necessarily result in EDT0L solution languages, we will have ET0L solution languages, as EDT0L languages are ET0L (see \cite{appl_L_systems_GT}, Definition 1), and the class of ET0L languages is closed under applying preimages of monoid endomorphisms (see \cite{math_theory_L_systems}, Theorem V.1.7). \end{rmk}
+\begin{rmk} Corollary \ref{VA_EDT0L_cor} uses the normal form defined by writing an element of a virtually abelian group as a product of a word in the finite-index free abelian normal subgroup, written in standard normal form, with an element of the (finite) transversal for that subgroup.

-\begin{proposition} For any virtually abelian group, the EDT0L equation problem obtained above has rational growth series. \end{proposition}

-\begin{proof} As above, let $G$ be a virtually abelian group and let $\Z^k$ denote a free abelian normal subgroup of finite index, and $T$ a choice of transversal.
-By Lemma \ref{lem:virtual_sols}, the equation problem is given by a finite union of sets of the form